muhkuh-sys/taglist_editor/doc/readme.txt

   If you change task priority or task token settings, always set both to the same value.

-- Save the taglist or the NXO file
+- Save the taglist or the NXO file.

 Limitations:
 ===============
+The editor can only handle NXO files, not NXF files.

 The editor can only write NXO files with the default layout, which is headers - ELF - taglist.
-Since the common header V3 contains offset and length of the ELF and the taglist, it is possible to build NXO files which contain additional data, or the taglist before the ELF.
-The editor will read these files, but will not write them back correctly.
+Since the common header V3 contains offset and length information for both the ELF file and the taglist, an NXO file can be constructed which contains additional data, or the taglist before the ELF file.

-The editor can only handle NXO files, no NXF files.

-The editor does basic consistency checks when loading an NXO file (such as checking the common header version and checksums), but some additional checks should be implemented, e.g. consistency of the length and offset values.
+The editor will read such files, but silently discard the additional data, and write them back in the default layout when saving.